 Here, we offer many library events for adults that allow you to relax, learn and have fun.
-We have six different book discussion groups that are sure to engage you in all of your favorites.
+We have four different book discussion groups that are sure to engage you in all of your favorites.
 Groups and clubs such as board game night, coloring and needlework and knitting allow you to have fun and socialize.
 On this page, you can explore the groups and clubs, book discussion groups and so much more.
 Keep scrolling to see everything we have to offer!

 Groups & Clubs

 Come play new and classic board and card games with us!
 Bring your own or stop in to join a game.
 There are plenty of tables, games and players for you to enjoy.
 Click here to learn more about our board games.

 Meet: Board Game Night is postponed until further notice.

 Join: Open to all, just come on in!